 The (Field Instrumentation and) Path to Flight investigation’s purpose is to enable in-situ measurements of organics and biological material with field instrumentation that have high potential for future flight instrumentation.
 The preceding three Investigations provide a variety of measurable goals used to modify or “tune” instrumentation that can be placed in the field.
 In addition the members of this Investigation provide new measurement capabilities that have been developed with the specific goal of life-detection.
 The instrument arsenal goes beyond the commercially available instrumentation and brings next generation imaging spectrometers, chromatographic, and sample extraction devices.

-The Path to Flight investigation has three (3) primary Objectives, all of which have been progressing well in year 1.
+The Path to Flight investigation has three (3) primary Objectives, where Objectives 2 and 3 were the primary focus of these years efforts – given the reduced budget.
 Below are the objectives and a list of accomplished tasks.

 OBJECTIVE1: Chemistry at Hydrothermal Vents